 - There is a worry about good grades to get university places and jobs thereafter.

-Try teaching this short meditation to your children and perhaps give it a try yourself, it really helps manage stress.
+Try teaching this short meditation to your children and perhaps give it a try yourself, it really helps promote good mental health manage stress.

 - Find a comfortable spot, where it is quiet and you feel safe.